hoodunit/purescript-nix-bootstrap/README.md

     The only dependency you install globally on your system is the Nix package manager.
 Everything else is installed in a temporary sandbox by Nix as needed.
 Make sure the Nix binaries are on your path, e.g. by adding `~/.nix-profile/bin` to your path.

-2) Install PureScript + NodeJS + any other system dependencies, then drop into a shell with those installed:
+2) Install NodeJS + any other system dependencies, then drop into a shell with those installed:

 ```
 nix-shell